mayeco/patagonia/implement.md

 4. **CLARIFICATION HANDLING**:
    - If plan has unclear sections: Identify specific areas needing clarification
-   - For open text: Ask user for missing technical details, constraints, or success criteria
+   - For open text: Ask the developer for missing technical details, constraints, or success criteria
-   - Edit existing plan with clarifications unless user requests "new one"
+   - Edit existing plan with clarifications unless the developer requests "new one"
-   - Ask user for missing information and update plan accordingly
+   - Ask the developer for missing information and update plan accordingly

 5. **IMPLEMENTATION PREPARATION** (Type-Adapted):
    - **Epic**: Create project breakdown and prioritize features